WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The token issuer endpoint is a crucial point of trust between the service and the VO; hence, the TLS connection MUST be validated and verified according to best practices.
 The trust roots will be needed by a wide variety of agents, including browser-based and terminal-based clients[^14].

-Signature algorithms are enumerated in [RFC 7518 section 3](https://tools.ietf.org/html/rfc7518#section-3).
+Signature algorithms are enumerated in [RFC7518 section 3](https://tools.ietf.org/html/rfc7518#section-3).
 The HMAC algorithms are incompatible with the WLCG JWT approach; implementations should use the recommended algorithms from the RFC (as of July 2018, this is ES256 or RS256; ES256 should be used when token length is a concern).
 Changes to the allowable signature algorithms will be handled using the versioning mechanism described in the Token Validation section.

 ### Verification Example